 A free weekend is enough time for a real project, provided you pick something that finishes inside two days.
-Half-done jobs sour the satisfaction of doing them yourself, so the list below is deliberately modest — each task needs basic tools, little experience, and ends with a result you can see.
+Half-done jobs sour the satisfaction of doing them yourself, so the list below is deliberately modest — each task needs basic tools, little experience, and ends with a result you can see and use on Monday morning.

-Nothing here touches electrics, gas or structural work.
-Pick one, gather your materials on Friday evening, and start on Saturday.
+Nothing here touches electrics, gas, or structural work.
+Pick one, gather your materials on Friday evening, and start on Saturday morning when you have energy rather than squeezing it into Sunday evening.

 1. Repaint a tired piece of furniture